dp-os/gez/examples/docs/src/en/api/core/render-context.md

 RenderContext is the core class in the Gez framework, responsible for managing the complete lifecycle of server-side rendering (SSR).
 It provides a comprehensive API to handle key tasks such as rendering context, resource management, and state synchronization:

-- **Rendering Control**: Manages the server-side rendering process, supporting multi-entry rendering, conditional rendering, and other scenarios
+- **Rendering Control**: Manages the server-side rendering process, supporting scenarios like multi-entry rendering and conditional rendering
 - **Resource Management**: Intelligently collects and injects static resources like JS and CSS to optimize loading performance
 - **State Synchronization**: Handles server-side state serialization to ensure proper client-side hydration
 - **Routing Control**: Supports advanced features like server-side redirection and status code setting